Breadcrumb

 6. Be prepared to enter a broad range of careers by which the insights and skills of sociology, and if they so choose, prepare for further graduate training in sociology and other fields of study which can draw on the breadth of training in the discipline of academic sociology.

-7. Show growth in the ability to think critically concerning important issues facing our society and societies in a glob al perspective.
+7. Show growth in the ability to think critically concerning important issues facing our society and societies in a global perspective.

 8. Demonstrate the writing skills necessary to communicate effectively in their work.